Ryanair UK

-Ryanair UK is a British low-cost airline with its second base at Stansted Airport.
-The airline is the UK subsidiary of the low-cost Irish airline group Ryanair Holdings, and a sister airline to Ryanair, Buzz and Malta Air.
+Ryanair UK is a low-cost airline.
+The airline is the UK subsidiary of the low-cost Irish airline group Ryanair Holdings and a sister airline to Ryanair, Buzz and Malta Air.
 It commenced operations in March 2019.
+It operates only Boeing 737-800 aircraft.

 History

 Ryanair UK was founded on 30 May 1985 as Dawndell Limited and was renamed Ryan Air UK Limited on 27 June 1985.
-Since 1 November 1995 the company is called Ryanair UK Limited.
+Since 1 November 1995, the company has been called Ryanair UK Limited.

 In a statement dated 2 January 2018, Ryanair announced that its subsidiary Ryanair UK filed an application with the Civil Aviation Authority for an air operator's certificate on 21 December 2017, in anticipation of a potential "hard Brexit".
 Its first Boeing 737-800, registered as G-RUKA, was transferred to Ryanair UK in December 2018.
 The airline received an air operator's certificate from the Civil Aviation Authority on 3 January 2019 and commenced operations on behalf of Ryanair on 12 March 2019.
-Ryanair UK received its second 737-800 ex Buzz SP-RKA now registered as G-RUKB, registering it on 10 March 2021.
-On 13 October, Ryanair UK received its third aircraft, registering it G-RUKC.
-A 4th aircraft arrived a week later, registered G-RUKD, having also been transferred from parent company Ryanair.
-Further aircraft will continue to be transferred in the future.
+Ryanair UK received its second 737-800 ex-Buzz SP-RKA now registered as G-RUKB, registering it on 10 March 2021.
+By October 2022, the airline had eight aircraft based at Stansted and Manchester.

+Two more aircraft were transferred in October 2021.
+As of 2024, the company had 15 aircraft.

+In December 2020, the company claimed that new CAA rules had led to Ryanair cancelling 12 routes.
+The CAA responded that they had not changed their policy.